fefas/blog/src/_posts/2024-01-03-project-pivotal-partnership-integration.md

 title: Pivotal Partnership Integration
 image: ACL
 excerpt:
-   How I quickly got onboarded onto a pivotal project and helped the team to make an crucial architectural decision, enabling its delivery in half of the initial estimated time by leveraging the existing CQS design and correctly applying simple Domain-Driven Design and Hexagonal Architecture principles.
+   How I quickly got onboarded onto a pivotal project and led the team to make a crucial architectural decision, enabling its delivery in half of the initial estimated time by leveraging the existing CQS design and correctly applying simple Domain-Driven Design and Hexagonal Architecture principles.
 ---

 ## TL;DR

 {{ page.excerpt }}